- On paper, VPNs might sound like pure awesomeness, but one of the main concerns of end-users is still whether or not they affect Internet speed.

 1. Use a trustworthy VPN

-Private Internet Access is an excellent all-round service from Kape Technologies.
-While it will still affect your Internet speed at times, depending on your server of choice and encryption algorithms you use, the slowdown will be negligible.
+ExpressVPN is an excellent all-around service from Kape Technologies.
+While it will still affect your Internet speed at times, depending on your server of choice and the encryption algorithms you use, the slowdown will be little.

 As you can see, the slowdown is not exactly huge, considering that we’re connected to a US server through wireless, from Europe.